Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assignments/technical-challenge.md

 Building on material in the textbooks and the content covered during that day's in-person classroom session, technical challenges have the following goals:

-- Help a learner to demonstrate that you can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbooks.
+- Help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbooks.

 - Allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbooks.